 - One-off merit payments in recognition of exceptional performance.

-Where the request for the payment falls outside of the above criteria the Head of HR and Customer Services will take the request to Management Team for discussion.
+Where the request for the payment falls outside of the above criteria the Head of Personnel and Development will take the request to Management Team for discussion.

 The council does have a market supplement scheme to address market pressures that cause recruitment and retention difficulties.
 Market supplements are applied in exceptional circumstances and any proposed payments for a Management Team post must be approved by Members.
 For all other roles Management Team is able to give approval.